Anandamay/-Chindia/README.md

-# -Chindia
+Chindia
-Compare China with India in terms of WDI
+A simple Shiny App that lets you compare China with India across a host of development indicators